BSSowmya/userlogin/README.md

 * GET request of '/login' gives the details of currentuser authenticated.
 * GET request of 'logout' destroys the current user session.
 * Please refer routes.rb for more details.

+# userlogin contd
+* In this project, add,update,delete,show of book are implemented in BookController file.
+* Only authenticated user can do the above operations.
+* route to CRUD operations '/book'.
+* Before accessing the above previleges, user has to login using '/login' with email and password.